chris-sean/esg/README.md

 #### Go

 Import ESG module to your project.
-ESG module require no dependency so far.
+ESG module requires no dependency so far.

 ```go
 package awesome